Here’s what you don’t need.

 Once BFCM weekend hits, remarket to the traffic you built up from this month and reap the benefits of recouping your return on ad spend.

-Because the market is so competitive, the goal for this moment should instead be focused on getting delivery and getting your message out to as many people as possible for Black Friday.
+Because the market is so competitive, the goal for this moment should instead be getting delivery and getting your message out to as many people as possible.

 Keep your Black Friday offers secret until the actual event, this helps build anticipation for your sale.